 The percentage of respondents who expect a market segment to contract exceeds the percentage who expect it to expand – known as the net reading – in 13 of the 16 categories of projects included in the survey.
-Contractors are most pessimistic about the market for retail construction, which has a net reading of negative 64%.
-They are similarly concerned about the markets for lodging and private office construction, which both have a net reading of negative 58%.
+Contractors are most pessimistic about the market for retail construction, which has a net reading of -64%.
+They are similarly concerned about the markets for lodging and private office construction, which both have a net reading of -58%.

-Other construction categories with a high negative net reading include higher education construction, which has a net reading of -40%; public buildings, with a net negative of 38%; and K-12 school construction which has a net reading of -27%.
+Other construction categories with a high negative net reading include higher education construction, which has a net reading of -40%; public buildings, with a net reading of -38%; and K-12 school construction which has a net reading of -27%.

 Among the three market segments with a positive net reading, two – warehouse construction (+4%) and the construction of clinics, testing facilities and medical labs (+11 %) – track closely with the few segments of the economy to benefit from the impacts of the coronavirus.

 Firms report that many of their already-scheduled projects have either been delayed or canceled.
 Fifty-nine percent of firms report they had projects scheduled to start in 2020 that have been postponed until 2021; 44% report they had projects canceled in 2020 that have not been rescheduled; 18% of firms report that projects scheduled to start between January and June 2021 have been delayed; and 8% report projects scheduled to start in that time frame have been canceled.